Where would you be without your education?

 Education is opportunity.

+Not everyone can say the same.
 For Native students, getting an education means overcoming many barriers.

 The American Indian College Fund's mission is to increase the amount of Native Americans that hold a college degree.

 - 14% of American Indians have a college degree, less than half the national average.

 - 41% of College Fund scholars are first-generation college students,

 - 44% of College Fund scholars are pursuing degrees in education, healthcare, or STEM.

 - 81% of Tribal college students are experiencing food and/or housing insecurity.
 These insecurities have only been amplified by the disparate impact of Covid-19 on Tribal Nations.

 With 42% of Native Americans 24 years old or younger, we have the opportunity to make an imact that will last for generations.